rr-/szurubooru/README.md

-# szurubooru
+# szurubooru_photos

 A fork of [szurubooru](https://github.com/rr-/szurubooru) aimed at storing photos and videos taken with physical cameras.

 The idea for this started in [this issue](https://github.com/rr-/szurubooru/issues/340).
-I wanted a self-hosted replacement for Google Photos.
+I wanted a self-hosted replacement for Google Photos. *If you're looking for one, also consider [Immich](https://github.com/immich-app/immich).
+(I'm not affiliated with the project at all, I just think it's really cool and will be a much better replacement for this when it comes out.
+In fact I plan to build a migration tool when it does.)

 ## Added Features